Back to All Blogs

 Tier classifications

-Reduced Costs
+Reduced costs

 Cost is a key driver for every business.
-Secondary markets offer lower energy and real estate costs than core markets to minimize total cost of ownership (TCO).
+Secondary markets offer lower energy and real estate costs than core markets to minimize the total cost of ownership (TCO).
 Many of these markets also offer attractive state and county tax incentives for additional cost savings.
 For example, Oregon does not levy a sales tax, and Arizona, Georgia, and Minnesota offer tax abatements to data center operators—and potentially their customers.

-Room to Scale
+Room to scale

-Improved Sustainability
+Improved sustainability

-Limited Latency
+Limited latency

 While primary data center markets built their reputations on dynamic, low-latency connectivity options, the pandemic-altered digital landscape requires rapid data delivery to a broader range of locations.
 Regional markets support edge deployments that allow businesses to place data and processing closer to end users to ensure the performance of applications—especially as wearable devices and other real-time applications play increasingly critical roles in business and personal lives.